devz3ro/DL/README.md

 Prerequisites:

-yt-dlp and ffmpeg (dnf install / brew install)
+ruby, yt-dlp and ffmpeg (dnf install / brew install)

+ruby fileutils gem (gem install fileutils)

 How to use: